TabbedOut/SodiumObjc/README.md

 #### Compatibility

 The methods that perform public-key encryption pack the nonce data at the end of the encrypted data object.
-The methods the perform public-key decryption without an explicit nonce argument expect nonce data to be packed at the end of the receiver.
+The methods that perform public-key decryption without an explicit nonce argument expect nonce data to be packed at the end of the receiver.
 The methods that perform public-key decryption with an explicit nonce argument expect nonce data to not be packed at the end of the receiver.
 This behavior is provided as a convenience so you don't have to maintain the nonce.
-Keep in mind that if you consume encrypted data on another platform (or any library other than SodiumObjc), you should extract the nonce.
+Keep in mind that if you consume encrypted data on another platform (or any library other than SodiumObjc), you should remove the nonce.

     NSData *encryptedData;
     encryptedData = [[plainText encryptedDataUsingPublicKey:sendersKeyPair.publicKey